 All non solicited theoretical papers submitted in response to the call for papers are subject to peer review.
-The other modalities of submissions that we publish (visual essays, interviews and critical reviews) are selected by the Editors and are not subject to peer review.
+The other modalities of submissions that we publish (visual essays, interviews and critical reviews) are reviewed by the Editorial team and are not subject to peer review.

 Reviewers of articles should be objective in their assessments and decline to review articles if there is a conflict of interest between reviewers and authors or their research or funding bodies.

 Reviewers should alert the Editors to any published or submitted work whose content is essentially analogous to the one under review.

 Reviewers must maintain confidentiality in all aspects of manuscripts, including information about the Authors.

 Manuscripts must be reviewed on the Sophia journal platform (OJS) and should consider the recommendations presented below: